pidg64/openai-whisper-sample/README.md

 ## Important notes

 - The `spacebar.py` script completely depends on the REST API running beforehand.
-- The transcription is configured for Spanish by default.
+- The transcription is configured for English by default but can be changed with the `LANGUAGE` environment variable.
 - To exit the control script, press Ctrl+C in the terminal.
-- If you have issues with the audio device, configure the `REC_DEVICE` variable with the correct ID of your device.
+- If you have issues with the audio device, check the list of available devices printed by `run_whisper.py` and configure the `REC_DEVICE` variable with the correct ID.

 ## Troubleshooting

 - If the API doesn't respond, check that the server is active on port 8001.
-- If the transcriptions are poor, check your microphone's audio level.
+- If the transcriptions are poor, check your microphone's audio level or try adjusting `VAD_MIN_SILENCE_DURATION_MS`.
 - To activate debug mode, set the environment variable `DEBUG=True`.
+This will save the recorded audio as `debug.wav` for inspection.